omgnetwork/ios-sdk/README.md

 - `apiKey` is the API key (typically generated on the admin panel)
 - `authenticationToken` is the token corresponding to an OmiseGO Wallet user retrievable using one of our server-side SDKs.
 > You can find more info on how to retrieve this token in the [OmiseGO server SDK documentations](https://github.com/omisego/ruby-sdk#login).

+- `debugLog` is a boolean indicating if the SDK should print logs in the console.

 ### Retrieving resources